BjoernPetersen/MusicBot-desktop/README.md

 ## Downloads

+It's recommended to use the latest build from the [releases page](https://github.com/BjoernPetersen/MusicBot-desktop/releases).

 You can download the latest `develop` and `master` CI builds by using one of the following links.
 The `bundle` contains several known plugins.